The Recovery Village at Palmer Lake Philosophy

 The Recovery Village at Palmer Lake is a residential rehab located in a remote, rural setting about 50 miles south of Denver, Colo.
 The facility offers residential and outpatient treatment to adults struggling with substance use disorder or co-occurring disorders.
 It's also one of only 16 non-hospital substance abuse treatment facilities in Colorado (just 4.2 percent) to provide medically monitored detox.

 TREATMENT & ASSESSMENT

-The residential program is intended as a short-term measure only, for those in acute need of intensive treatment.
-The program includes 24-hour supervision, daily group therapy, individual therapy, medication management services, and recreational sessions such as yoga and equine therapy, designed to help clients find healthy hobbies and outlets.
+The residential program is intended as a short-term measure, designed for those in acute need of intensive treatment.
+During this time, clients receive 24-our supervision while participating in group and individual therapy.
+They may also receive medication management services, as well as engage in recreational activities such as yoga and equine therapy.

 ACCOMMODATIONS & AMENITIES

 The Recovery Village at Palmer Lake is a 58-bed facility with semi-private rooms in gender-separate houses.
 Amenities include outdoor walking trails, a well-equipped gym, and lounges for reading or relaxing.
 The five individuals polled on the matter appreciated the well-maintained facilities.

 WHAT ALUMNI SAY

 Of the 13 former clients surveyed by Rehabs.com to date, 10 left highly positive feedback, two left negative feedback, and one offered a mixed review.
 Alumni who reported positive experiences raved about nearly every aspect of the facility, including its scenic environment, its wide range of amenities, and its solid therapy options.
 The two alumni polled extensively awarded perfect five-star ratings for the facility's counseling options, level of family participation, and ability to treat co-occurring disorders.